menu

 Demographics

-The education level of Snoqualmie Pass citizens is very high relative to the national average among all cities (21.84%): 39.45% of adults in Snoqualmie Pass have a bachelor's degree or even advanced degree.
+The population of Snoqualmie Pass is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.45% of adults in Snoqualmie Pass have a bachelor's degree or even advanced degree.

 The per capita income in Snoqualmie Pass in 2022 was $77,219, which is wealthy relative to Washington and the nation.
 This equates to an annual income of $308,876 for a family of four.